 In saying all that, there are a few things I’ll be monitoring tonight, specifically how a few Lakers fare in their individual match ups against their Bulls counterparts.

 The first, of course, is Jordan Clarkson facing off against Derrick Rose.
 There may not be a more “trial by fire” position in the league for a young player than point guard.
 Clarkson has already had to defend Tony Parker and John Wall and be defended by Patrick Beverly.
 Tonight he faces Rose who, while not at the level he was when he won the MVP a few years ago, is still a load to deal with.
 I’ll be interested in seeing how Clarkson deals with the pressure Rose puts on him defensively.
 I’ll also be interested in seeing how he manages against a Bulls defense that is typically very good at dealing with perimeter players who love to attack off the dribble.

 Secondly, I really do want to see if Ed Davis, Jordan Hill, and Tarik Black can hold their own against Pau, Noah, and Taj Gibson on both ends.
 The three Bulls are the superior players, no doubt.
 But the Lakers’ trio offer solid games of their own and have an ability to do damage in the paint on the glass and as release valves when slashing/diving/cutting around the rim.
 I am interested in seeing what, if anything, they do against a very good front court duo like what the Bulls offer.

-Where you can watch: 7:00pm start time on TWC Sportsnet.
-Also listen on ESPN Radio 710AM.
+Where you can watch: 7:30pm start time on TNT.
+Also listen live on ESPN Radio 710AM Los Angeles.